**Note: This book was received through NetGalley in exchange for my honest review.

 The Roses of May is definitely a sequel to The Butterfly Garden.
 I think I’ve seen a few folks say it could work as a standalone piece, but I really disagree.
 I mean, it’s certainly possible to read it without any context, but I just don’t think it’ll hold up as well.
 A lot of the characters carry over and their stories are so closely tied that I don’t think it would do the story justice not to have that background.

 The Roses of May focuses on a young woman named Priya whose story is largely unrelated to The Butterfly Garden, save for the fact that the same group of FBI agents had worked a case close to her.
-Dot Hutchinson uses this connection to weave Priya’s story in with that of the Butterflies’.
+Dot Hutchison uses this connection to weave Priya’s story in with that of the Butterflies’.
 This book follows Priya’s life five years after the murder of her older sister.
 Naturally, the killer returns and the agents are on the case.
 It sounds a little cheesy, but it’s really well done in my opinion.

-Dot Hutchinson’s writing is fantastic, per usual.
+Dot Hutchison’s writing is fantastic, per usual.
 I remembered being struck by her writing in The Butterfly Garden and was glad to experience it again so soon!
 The story was immersive, the characters were wonderful, and it was almost impossible for me to put down.
 It was also wonderful to read a book with women of color as the main characters!
 There are also two notable lgbt women, which I was super excited about!
-There are so many complex women in Dot Hutchinson’s books, I love it.
+There are so many complex women in Dot Hutchison’s books, I love it.
 It was also great to see a really nice mom-daughter relationship, which I feel like we don’t see enough of.

 Overall, The Roses of May was a fantastic read that I would highly recommend to anyone interested, but would probably be best for lovers of thriller and crime.
 I can see why it wouldn’t work for some people, but I loved it!